 Wringing her hands, Daenerys took a deep breath in order to calm herself, but still her fingers shook.
 Although she had felt many emotions when imagining her father's killer, she'd never thought that fear would become one of them.

 Dany rose and made her way to the throne room.
 Upon entering, she met Daario Naharis's piercing gaze as he stood behind Jaime Lannister.
 On his knees, the Kingslayer hung his head.
 The blood from the wounds her men had given him had soaked through the chest of his tunic, leaving a dried brown crust of remembrance.
-His golden hair hung down his face, reaching just to his cheek bones; scruff covered the edge of his jaw from weeks spent without a proper shave.
+His golden hair hung down his face, reaching just to his cheek bones; a dark beard covering the edge of his jaw from months spent without a proper shave.
 But beneath the blood, hair and dirt, Dany could see that the man before her was beautiful.
 He was still the man all the ballads had been written for; the most dangerous and most handsome man in all of Westeros.
 Hair as blonde as wheat, eyes as green as emeralds . . . yet all Dany could see was the man who had stolen her childhood.

 "Jaime Lannister, you have the honor of Daenerys Targaryen, Queen of the Anadals and the Rhoynar and the First Men, Lady of the Seven Kingdoms, Khaleesi of the Great Grass Sea, Breaker of Chains, Queen of Meereen and the Mother of Dragons."